1847123212/vl670/README.md

 #### External Power

 A power pin header (`J5`) is provided.
-However, it should never be used to power the development board when the USB Type-C port is plugged in, otherwise a short circuit may occur.
+However, it should never be used to power the development board when the USB Type-B port is plugged in, otherwise a short circuit may occur.
 If debugging the board with external power is desirable, cut the trace at PCB jumper `JP2` with a knife.